ariv3ra/talks/2018/DockerCon2018/talk.md

 ## Talk Script

 ### Slide: My Introduction
-Welcome everyone.
-Some of you are expecting Rob Zuber CircleCi's awesome CTO but unfortunately he is unable to present so I'll be subbing for him today and I'm really EXCITED to be speaking to all of you.

-So my name is Angel Rivera & I'm a Developer Advocate for CircleCI.
-As a Developer Advocate my job is to directly engage developers... & you the community.
+Welcome everyone!
+My is Angel Rivera & I'm a Developer Advocate for CircleCI.
-Before we begin I want you all to know that this is my 1st conference talk as a CircleCI Developer Advocate and I intend to make it memorable.
+Before we begin I want you all to know that this is my 1st conference presentation as a Official CircleCI Developer Advocate so that means you all now have bragging rights.
+You can all say "Hey I was at Angel's first CircleCI conference talk.

+### Slide: CircleCI
+CircleCI is a Continuos Integration Continuos Delivery\Deployment platform that enables developers to rapidly release quality code by automating the build, test, and delivery process.

 ### Slide: hello.dpunks.org - Broken
 Before I start coding I'd like to ask everyone to open a browser & go to `hello.dpunks.org` & tell me what you see.
 Just yell it out....